Anas Sharbini: Grobničan

+OSK Omišalj

+At the start of 2021, Sharbini returned to football, rejoining his brother Ahmad at OSK Omišalj.

 International career

 Sharbini won 29 caps and scored 10 goals in various youth levels of Croatia and made his biggest impact with the Croatian U19 team.
-Due to his fine form in the 2007–08 season, national manager Slaven Bilić called him up to represent Croatia in their Euro 2008 campaign, as a reserve in case of injuries.
-As a highly rated youngster, he was also called up as a reserve for the Croatian national football team at Euro 2008, and most recently, for the 2010 FIFA World Cup qualifier against England in September 2009.
+Due to his fine form in the 2007–08 season, national manager Slaven Bilić called him up to represent Croatia in their Euro 2008 campaign as a reserve in case of injuries, and most recently, for the 2010 FIFA World Cup qualifier against England in September 2009.
 Finally, he made his first appearance in the match against Qatar on 8 October 2009, which Croatia won 3–2.
 He scored his first international goal in his second cap five years later, opening a 1–2 defeat in a friendly match against Argentina in London on 12 November 2014.

 Achievements

-Brothers Anas and Ahmad Sharbini are the only siblings to have scored a hat-trick each in a single match in top-tier European football leagues.
+Brothers Anas and Ahmad Sharbini are the only siblings to have each scored a hat-trick in the same match in top-tier European football leagues.
 In the first round fixture of the 2009–10 Croatian First Football League season against NK Lokomotiva, the brothers took turns.
 Ahmad opened the scoring after four minutes, Anas doubled the lead in the 27th minute and Ahmad made it 3–0 in the 35th minute.
 In the second half Anas converted a penalty in 51st minute, Ahmad completed his hat-trick in the 68th minute and two minutes later Anas scored his third goal.

 Anas Sharbini holds the Croatian First Football League record in the number of assists since 2007–08, the first season for which assist data was collected.
-In 184 appearances for Rijeka and Hajduk Split, Sharbini set-up 67 goals.
+In 184 appearances for Rijeka and Hajduk Split, Sharbini set up 67 goals.

-With 39 goals to his account, Sharbini is Rijeka's third top scorer in the Croatian First Football League.
+With 39 goals to his account, Sharbini is Rijeka's third top scorer in the Croatian First League.